TUM-Dev/LectureMix/streamd/README.md

 The following flags configure the streamd daemon:

+	-audio-enc-bitrate int
+		Video encoding bitrate in Kbps (default 96)

-	-listen-http string
+	-http-port string
-	    Address to listen for HTTP requests.
-Defaults to ":8080".
+		Port at which to listen for HTTP requests (default "8080")

+	-hw-accel
+        Enable hardware acceleration and offload processing tasks onto the GPU or a DSP

+	-port-cam-srt string
+		SRT listing port for camera stream (default "7002")

-	-listen-comb-srt string
+	-port-comb-srt string
-	    SRT URI for receiving the combined stream.
-Defaults to "srt://[::]:7000?mode=listener".
+		SRT listing port for combined stream (default "7000")

-	-listen-present-srt string
+	-port-present-srt string
-	    SRT URI for receiving the presentation stream.
-Defaults to "srt://[::]:7001?mode=listener".
+		SRT listing port for presentation stream (default "7001")

+	-source-audio string
+		GStreamer element factory name for the audio source (default "audiotestsrc")

+	-source-audio-opts string
+		GStreamer element properties for audio source

-	-listen-cam-srt string
+	-source-cam string
-	    SRT URI for receiving the camera stream.
-Defaults to "srt://[::]:7002?mode=listener".
+		GStreamer element factory name for the camera source (default "videotestsrc")

+	-source-cam-opts string
+		GStreamer element properties for camera source

 	-source-present string
-	    GStreamer factory name for the presentation source.
-Defaults to "videotestsrc".
+		GStreamer element factory name for the presentation source (default "videotestsrc")

 	-source-present-opts string
-	    Properties for configuring the presentation source.
-Defaults to an empty string.

-	-source-cam string
-	    GStreamer factory name for the camera source.
-Defaults to "videotestsrc".

-	-source-cam-opts string
-	    Properties for configuring the camera source.
-Defaults to an empty string.

-	-source-audio string
-	    GStreamer factory name for the audio source.
-Defaults to "audiotestsrc".
+		GStreamer element properties for presentation source

-	-source-audio-opts string
+	-listen-cidr string
-	    Properties for configuring the audio source.
-Defaults to an empty string.

-	-hw-accel
-	    Enables hardware acceleration, offloading processing tasks to the GPU using VA-API.
-Defaults to false.
+		CIDR containing Address to listen for all srt requests.
+E.g. 100.64.0.0/10 for tailnets.
+If unset, [::] will be listened on.

+	-video-enc-bitrate int
+		Video encoding bitrate in Kbps (default 6000)

 For details on SRT URIs, see: https://github.com/hwangsaeul/libsrt/blob/master/docs/srt-live-transmit.md.